Model-Checking for First-Order Logic with Disjoint Paths Predicates in Proper Minor-Closed Graph Classes: Overview of the proof

-\paragraph{Wrapping-up the proof of~\autoref{thm_main}.} As mentioned in the beginning of this section, the most demanding part of our proof is reducing the annotation set, i.e., to show~\autoref{corr_new_ext_rep}.
-Then, given that the domain of the variables of the enhanced sentence $φ_{{\sf R},{\bf c}}$ leaves some big enough bidimensional area ``annotation-irrelevant'', it remains to compute a vertex inside this area whose removal does not affect the existence (or not) of any linkage between the interpretations of the variables.
+\paragraph{Wrapping-up the proof of~\autoref{thm_main}.} As mentioned in the beginning of this section, the most demanding part of our proof is reducing the annotation set, i.e., to show~\autoref{lem_new_ext_rep}.
+Then, given that the sets $R_1,\ldots,R_r$, in which we build the signatures, leave some big enough bidimensional area ``annotation-irrelevant'', it remains to compute a vertex inside this area whose removal does not affect the existence (or not) of any linkage between the interpretations of the variables in the definition of signature.
 This is done using known irrelevant vertex technique arguments (see~\autoref{subsec_reduce} and in particular~\autoref{lem_removingirr}).
-Therefore, we can find a vertex that is irrelevant for the satisfaction of $φ_{{\sf R},{\bf c}}$, for every sentence $φ$ in $\FOL{\sf +DP}$ (\autoref{corol_redu}).
-This produces an equivalent instance $(G',R', {\bf a})$ as required for the application of the main procedure of our algorithm.
+Therefore, we can find a vertex that is irrelevant for the signature (\autoref{corol_redu}).
+This produces an equivalent instance $(G',R_1',\ldots,R_r')$ as required for the application of the main procedure of our algorithm.

 \paragraph{From disjoint to scattered paths.} To deal with $\FOL{\sf +SDP}$ and prove \autoref{thm_induced}, we need a Linkage Combing Lemma for scattered linkages.
 Such kind of a result is known when we restrict ourselves to graphs of bounded Euler genus and is proved in~\cite{GolovachST22comb} (\autoref{proposition_combinginducedlinkages}; see also~\cite{KawarabayashiK12alin,Mazoit13asin}).
 Then, using this result, we follow the same approach as in the proof of~\autoref{thm_main}, and we prove tractability of model-checking for $\FOL{\sf +SDP}$ for graphs of embedded in some fixed surface (\autoref{thm_induced}).
 We refer the reader to~\autoref{sec_logicscattered} for more details.